-What Can You Put In The Microwave – 7 Different Materials
+What Can You Put In The Microwave – 7 Safe Materials

 Microwave ovens are a marvel of modern technology and are used in over 90% of American homes.
 Today’s modern microwaves are even safer and help make life easier and cooking faster for millions of people.
 However, microwaves have one drawback; they aren’t safe to use with all cooking materials.
 This begs the question, which cooking materials can you put in the microwave?
 We’ll answer that important kitchen question below, plus dole out more information about the materials that should never be put in a microwave.

 The 7 Different Materials You Can Put in a Microwave

 1. Microwave-safe Dinnerware

 Since a few years after the microwave was invented, kitchen cookware manufacturers have been labeling their products as “safe” or “unsafe” for the microwave.
 Most kitchen dinnerware is safe because it’s made from either plastic or ceramic, which are microwave-safe.
 Always look for the “Microwave-safe” label before using it in yours.

 Glass is an inert material that reacts to nothing, including the specialized radiation from a microwave oven.
 However, because of the extreme heat produced, glass that hasn’t been hardened might shatter.
 That’s why Pyrex glass and other hardened glass brands are the only glass you should use when microwaving food.
 A regular kitchen water glass, for example, is an unsafe choice.